piured/courel/README-doxy.md

 ## Relative and absolute position

-Once you have loaded a chart through the method `LoadChart` in the `Sequencer` class, Courel reads the notes and gimmicks, and updates the internal properties of the notes in the score.
-The next time you query the notes to be drawn in the screen via the `GetDrawableNotes`, these properties can be used to determine the position of the notes in the scrolling axis.
+Once you have loaded a chart through the method [LoadChart](@ref Courel.Sequencer.LoadChart) in the [Sequencer](@ref Courel.Sequencer) class, Courel reads the notes and gimmicks, and updates the internal properties of the notes in the score.
+The next time you query the notes to be drawn in the screen via the [GetDrawableNotes](@ref Courel.Sequencer.GetDrawableNotes), these properties can be used to determine the position of the notes in the scrolling axis.

-The most important property is the $w$ value, which can be queried via the `GetW` method in any `Note` class (holds have two $w$ values -- begin and end).
-We called it $w$ just to keep it consistent with the equations behind it. $w$ is referred to as the relative position.
+The most important property is the \f$w\f$ value, which can be queried via the [WBegin](@ref Courel.Loader.Notes.Note.WBegin) method in any [Note](@ref Courel.Loader.Notes.Note) class (holds have two \f$w\f$ values -- [WBegin](@ref Courel.Loader.Notes.Hold.WBegin) and [WEnd](@ref Courel.Loader.Notes.Hold.WEnd)).
+We called it \f$w\f$ just to keep it consistent with the equations behind it. \f$w\f$ is referred to as the relative position.

-The **relative position** of a note is the position the note must be drawn in the scrolling axis when the song time $t=0$.
+The **relative position** of a note is the position the note must be drawn in the scrolling axis when the song time \f$t=0\f$.
 Obviously, this value alone is not very useful, because it does not tell us where the note must be drawn at any other song time.

-The position of a note in the scrolling axis at any given song time $t$ is referred to as its **absolute position**.
+The position of a note in the scrolling axis at any given song time \f$t\f$ is referred to as its **absolute position**.
 Courel does not calculate this value for every note for you due to performance reasons -- most of the time you will be culling pretty much all of the drawable notes, so you do not need to calculate these values for all them.
 Instead, it provides you with the values you need to calculate it yourself.

-The absolute position of a note can be calculated by quering the current scroll $c$ and speed $s$ values (via `GetScroll` and `GetSpeed` methods in the `Courel.Sequencer` class), and the relative position $w$ of the note.
+The absolute position of a note can be calculated by quering the current scroll \f$c\f$ and speed \f$s\f$ values (via [GetScroll](@ref Courel.Sequencer.GetScroll) and [GetSpeed](@ref Courel.Sequencer.GetSpeed) methods), and the relative position \f$w\f$ of the note.
 The equation is the following:

-$$
+\f[
-\text{Absolute position} = (-w + c) \times s.
+\text{Absolute position} = (-w + c) \times s\,.
-$$
+\f]

-Since $c$ and $s$ are function of $t$, the absolute position of the note will change as the song time progresses.
+Since \f$c\f$ and \f$s\f$ are function of \f$t\f$, the absolute position of the note will change as the song time progresses.

 ## Scrolling notes